css566/css566.github.io/_posts/2016-04-28-Social_Theories_for_Software_Management.md

 http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=29489&isnumber=1257
 This theory employs the principles of [Alignment], [Cohesion], and [Responsibility].
 # <a name="theory_y">Theory Y</a>
-People perform best when they are allowed to be self-directed, and perform work they have committed to.
+People perform best when they are allowed to be self-directed, and perform work they have [committed][Commitment] to.
+They need to be given the opportunity to take [responsibility] for their own work.
 > McGregor, D. (2000).
 The Human Side of Enterprise.
 Reflections, 2(1), 6-15. doi:10.1162/152417300569962

 # <a name="theory_z">Theory Z</a>